hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 A proposal becomes `Accepted` when the following criteria have been fulfilled:

 1. The proposal has been in the Voting state for at least 3 business days.
-Business days are defined as SwirldsLabs working days and excludes weekends and company holidays.
+Business days are defined as Monday through Friday.
 2. The proposal must have at least three +1 votes from platform code owners.
 3. The proposal must not have any -1 votes from platform code owners or architects.